Ready to explore some delicious substitutes for suet (the hard white fat from beef or mutton often used in traditional puddings) in your recipes?

-No need to panic if you’re out of suet – we’ve scoured the kitchen to find the perfect options to keep your dishes bursting with flavor.
+No need to if you're out of suet - we've scoured the kitchen to find the perfect options to keep your dishes full of flavor.
 Drumroll, please!

 Trust us, we've been there, and these substitutes will pack a punch in your recipes.
 Let's dive right in and make cooking even more exciting!